“I have boxing that scares opponents” - John Lineker says his hands are better than Fabricio Andrade’s

 “[Andrade’s] Muay Thai is excellent, he’s a great fighter, but I have boxing that scares opponents, especially because of the [power in] my hands.
 So, which one is better, I don’t know.
 I don’t like to keep comparing, but I believe in my potential.
 I know I’m good at what I do.”

-The mere mention of Lineker’s name sends shivers down the spines of his past opponents.
+The mere mention of Lineker’s name sends shivers down the spine of his past opponents.

-After all, 17 of his 35 career wins have come by way of earth-shattering knockouts.
+After all, 17 of his 35 career wins have come by way of devastating knockouts.

-John Lineker has been flawless since moving to ONE in 2019.
-He picked up wins against Muin Gafurov, Kevin Belingon and Troy Worthen, along his world title win against Fernandes in his last outing.
+John Lineker has been flawless since moving to ONE in 2019, picking up four wins against Muin Gafurov, Kevin Belingon, Troy Worthen, and his world title win against Fernandes in his last outing.

 The ever-dangerous Andrade, though, has quite a streak of his own.
-The Tiger Muay Thai slugger has won his first five bouts inside the circle, which includes three straight first round finishes.
+The Tiger Muay Thai slugger has won his first five bouts inside the circle, including three-straight first-round finishes.

 Only one of these fighters will maintain their unbeaten streak inside the circle come October 21.